kumquat-ir/VisualOres/README.md

 (Still better than nothing, though.
 Most veins *should* be accurate.)

 #### Underground fluid overlay
 ![2023-07-27_12 27 01](https://github.com/kumquat-ir/VisualOres/assets/66188216/810835ba-5437-4a7d-b9f3-4295e85c68d2)

 Displays underground fluid fields you have discovered.
 Use an electric prospector on fluid mode to discover fields.
 (Yes, the weird shapes of fields are correct.
-GTCEU 2.7.2 and earlier have a bug with fluid vein generation.)
+GTCEu 2.7.2 and earlier have a bug with fluid vein generation.)